James Patterson: Reception

 Patterson has been criticized for co-authoring many of his books and for being more of a brand that focuses on making money than an artist who focuses on his craft.

 In an interview for USA Weekend, Stephen King said Patterson was "a terrible writer but he's very successful."
-King also implied, when asked on The Late Show with Stephen Colbert about how many hours it takes him to write a book, that Patterson needed only 12 hours for two books, noting he and Patterson had "a mutual respect—sort of".
+King also implied, when asked on The Late Show with Stephen Colbert about how many hours it takes him to write a book, that Patterson needed only 12 hours for two books, noting he and Patterson had "a mutual respect—sort of."
 Patterson said of King in a Wall Street Journal interview, "He's taken shots at me for years.
 It's fine, but my approach is to do the opposite with him—to heap praise."

 Legal thriller writer Lisa Scottoline said in a review of Patterson's Kill Alex Cross, "They used to say that 50 million Elvis Presley fans couldn't be wrong, and James Patterson makes 50 million fans look like a good start.
 He has sold more than 230 million books, and his fans aren't wrong, either."

 In 2013, Patterson took out ads titled "Who Will Save Our Books?
 Our Bookstores?
-Our Libraries?" in Publishers Weekly and The New York Times Book Review, which employed the text "If there are no bookstores, no libraries, no serious publishers with passionate, dedicated, idealistic editors, what will happen to our literature?
+Our Libraries?" in Publishers Weekly and The New York Times Book Review, which employed the text: "If there are no book-stores, no libraries, no serious publishers with passionate, dedicated, idealistic editors, what will happen to our literature?
 Who will discover and mentor new writers?
 Who will publish our important books?
 What will happen if there are no more books like these?"
 Patterson called the ads an attempt to "stir the pot a little bit."
 Digital Book World called the ads "refreshing, really.
 And brave."
 Maureen Sullivan, president of the American Library Association, told the Tampa Bay Times she was writing Patterson a thank-you letter.

 In 2017, digital humanities scholars Simon Fuller and James O'Sullivan published research showing that Patterson does not do much actual writing when collaborating with other authors.
 O'Sullivan writes: "Patterson is all about story... 'author', in its widely accepted sense, isn't always the most appropriate term for his role within the writing process."
-O'Sullivan later conducted the same analysis on The President is Missing, a collaboration between Patterson and Bill Clinton; here O'Sullivan concludes that Patterson did most of the writing, aside from the end of the novel.
+O'Sullivan later conducted the same analysis on The President Is Missing, a collaboration between Patterson and Bill Clinton; here O'Sullivan concludes that Patterson did most of the writing, aside from the end of the novel.

 Book banning

-In March 2023, Patterson's Maximum Ride was banned by Florida's Martin County School District.
-Patterson criticized the move, calling it a "borderline absurd decision", and encouraged readers to "send a polite note" to Florida Governor Ron DeSantis in response to legislation passed to seek community input on school library materials.
+In March 2023, Patterson's Maximum Ride series were banned from two elementary school libraries in Florida's Martin County School District and placed in their middle school libraries.
+Patterson criticized the move, calling it a "borderline absurd decision".
+He encouraged readers to "send a polite note" to Florida Governor Ron DeSantis in response to legislation passed to seek community input on school library materials.